What to See at the Outsider Art Fair 2026 in New York

 We’ve Been Expecting You (2026) by Sarah Theresa Lee.
 Photo: Courtesy of the artist and Ricco/Maresca

-Like Edlin himself, veteran outsider art dealers anchor the fair with heavier names.
-Philadelphia’s Fleisher-Ollman presents a drawing by Martín Ramírez (1895-1963), considered a self-taught master.
+Like Edlin himself, veteran outsider art dealers anchor the fair with heavy-hitting names.
+One of just three galleries to have exhibited at the fair since its 1993 inception, Philadelphia’s Fleisher-Ollman features a drawing by Martín Ramírez (1895-1963), widely considered a self-taught master.
 During the last 15 years of his life, Ramírez created nearly 300 drawings of astonishing expression and clarity within the confines of DeWitt State Hospital, where he underwent treatment for schizophrenia.
-New York’s Ricco/Maresca includes five new works from London-based painter and psychiatric nurse Sarah Theresa Lee (b.
-1980), whose domestic interiors tip into Hitchcock-grade horror.
-And SHINE NYC recasts its booth as the home studio of the legendary self-taught painter Jon Serl (1894-1993).
+New York’s Ricco/Maresca, another of the original trio, presents works by several Outsider Art icons, such as Henry Darger, Achilles Rizzoli, Grant Wallace, Bill Traylor, and Gus Wilson—each recognized only after death.
+The booth also displays five new works from London-based painter and psychiatric nurse Sarah Theresa Lee, whose domestic interiors tip into Hitchcock-grade horror.

 Woman In Tenement Window (1978-80) by Lee Brozgol.
 Photo: Courtesy of Powers | Lowenfels

 Americana work is also a focus of the fair.
 At Powers | Lowenfels, Lee Brozgol’s (1942-2021) fastidious “Tenement Series” drawings render an excited, yet uneasy, Lower East Side brick-by-brick—the work of an activist and community organizer who was a neighborhood fixture for a half century.
+And SHRINE recasts its booth as the home studio of the legendary Jon Serl (1894-1993), a former vaudeville performer and gardener who reinvented himself as a painter after World War II.

-Hotline Miami, 2 (2025) by Affsoongar.
+Union (2024) by Affsoongar.
 Photo: Courtesy of the artist and PULP

-Fever Dream (2026) by Affsoongar.
+Dare (2025) by Affsoongar.
 Photo: Courtesy of the artist and PULP

 Then there is work that cuts closer to the present.
 At PULP, a newer gallery out of Holyoke, Massachusetts, multiple works from the Iranian artist known by the alias Affsoongar were smuggled out of Tehran in recent weeks, during wartime.
-While she cannot travel to her own exhibition spaces, the art takes on a life of its own—literally.
+While she cannot travel to her own exhibition spaces, the art quite literally takes on a life of its own.
 Working in oil pastel on paper, Affsoongar—the name derives from the Farsi word for enchanter—constructs an alter ego: an empowered Persian woman living freely in a vibrant parallel world, exempt from religious and patriarchal restriction.

 To Edlin, the individualistic range is the point.
 “It’s not a movement,” he claims, “It’s a genre.
 Each person is like their own movement.
 There’s no compulsion to evolve, or to say, ‘What am I going to do for my next show?’
 There’s just the compulsion to create.”